 He loves the healthcare in Cuba, with its massive long lines and its dysgenics and its breathmints-instead-of-medicine.
 He thinks Cuba is a paradise.
 He loves it so much that he made a documentary about it and, at the screening, gives it a standing ovation while everyone around him sleeps.

-I don’t really like Michael Moore documentaries but they’re fairly harmless political fluff.
-But it’s very clear that David Zucker hates him with a furious burning rage reserved only for the kind of people who want better schools and hospitals.
+I’m fairly indifferent to Michael Moore documentaries but it’s clear from the offset that David Zucker hates him with an intense burning rage reserved only for those who want better schools and hospitals.

 Michael Malone is disgusting and fat and grotesque.
 He greedily grabs an armful of girl scout cookies and eats pizza so old it has mice running around on it.

 The girl scout he buys the cookies from calls him a “fat, ignorant, traitorous sack of shit” to his face.
 He’s too stupid to understand her though, so he brushes it off.

 Politics aside, have any of these wacky, irreverent, gag-laden films apart from Airplane! and the first Naked Gun movie ever really worked?
 Does anyone remember Dracula Dead and Loving It?
 Or Epic Movie?
 Or even fucking The Naked Gun 2?
 Richard Griffiths is in that one.
 There’s another discussion there but I can’t help but feel that a large part of those films is the deadpan lead like Robert Hays.
 Michael Malone is horrendously overplayed here by the lesser of the Farley siblings which is fitting because David Zucker sucks ass without his brother Jerry.